 Owner of the 49ers, John York, decided to pursue building a new stadium in Santa Clara, CA where the team’s headquarters and training facilities are located.
 On May 29, 2009 the 49ers reached an agreement with the City of Santa Clara to construct a $1.3 billion stadium.
 At a cost of over $1 billion, 90% of the stadium was funded by the sale of stadium assets, a hotel tax, the 49ers and the NFL.
 The City of Santa Clara contributed $114 million in public contributions that included $42 million in redevelopment money.
 Groundbreaking occurred on April 19, 2012 and in May 2013, Levi Strauss & Co., purchased the naming rights to the stadium for $220 million over two decades.

-Not only is Levi’s Stadium home to the 49ers, but is the site of the annual Fight Hunger Bowl (NCAA) and the Pac-12 Championship game.
-For the first time since 1985, the San Francisco Bay Area will host Super Bowl L at Levi’s Stadium on February 7, 2016.
+Not only is Levi’s Stadium home to the 49ers, but is the Pac-12 Championship game.
+For the first time since 1985, the San Francisco Bay area hosted Super Bowl L at Levi’s Stadium on February 7, 2016.